Posted 10.25.2022 by Meghan Crawford

-27 Ways to Grow Your LinkedIn Company Page Followers in 2023
+How to Grow Your LinkedIn Company Page in 2024: 28 Methods

 Your LinkedIn Company Page needs followers.
-Where do you start?
-Here are 27 organic and paid strategies to help you grow.
+Where to start?
+Here are 28 organic and paid ways to increase reach and boost growth.

-Growing a personal brand audience is much, much easier than growing a professional page.
+Growing a personal brand audience is much, much easier than growing a LinkedIn company page.
 Why?
 The algorithm weights content from people more favorably than pages.
 That’s no secret.

-First, let’s start with unpaid tactics.
-Some of these will be quick wins with immediate results where others may take sustained efforts over months for a payoff.
+Some of these will be quick wins with immediate results whereas others may take sustained efforts over months for a payoff.

 example of employee linking their LinkedIn Profile to the Company Page

 You know what doesn’t work?
 Cold inviting people to like your company page.
-If you’ve ever received such an invite, you know exactly how jarring and off-putting it can be.
-Not the kind of first impression you want to be making.
+If you ever received such an invite, you know how off-putting it can be.
+Not the kind of first impression you want to make.

-Instead, leverage your employees’ networks — aka people who already know and trust them instead of random strangers who have no prior experience with your company.
+Instead, you can leverage your employees’ networks — aka people who already know and trust them – instead of random strangers who have no prior experience with your company.
 You can invite up to 100 per day.

 How to invite your LinkedIn network to follow the company page

-Since you’re already speaking with customers and prospects, this is a perfect and unobtrusive place to drop a link to your company page.
+Since you’re already speaking with customers and prospects, this is a perfect and unobtrusive placement for a link to your company page.

 example of how to link your LinkedIn company page in your email signature